Editor’s note: This work was republished with permission by the Manila Bulletin. This is the original article.

 Based on the history of tidal waves in the Philippines, it seems that they have every reason to prepare.
 Before 1976, a total of nine tidal waves had been formed in the Moro Gulf, which roughly translates to one tsunami every nine years.
-Statistics also shows that the area surrounding Moro Gulf is the most prone to tidal waves.
+Statistics also show that the area surrounding the Moro Gulf is the most prone to tidal waves.

-But if Philippine Institute of Volcanology and Seismology (Phivolcs) director Renato Solidum is to be asked, it’s not only Mindanao but the whole archipelago that is at risk of being crashed by the mighty waves of a tsunami.
+But if Philippine Institute of Volcanology and Seismology (Phivolcs) director Renato Solidum is to be asked, it’s not only Mindanao but the whole archipelago that is at risk of being crushed by the mighty waves of a tsunami.

 Located along the Pacific Ocean’s Ring of Fire, the Philippines is literally surrounded by different trenches that could unleash powerful waves once an earthquake forms.
-And unlike other countries like indonesia and Japan, these trenches were closer to Philippine shorelines, making our country vulnerable to deadly tsunamis that could strike within 2 to 5 minutes, just like what happened in 1976.
+And unlike other countries like Indonesia and Japan, these trenches were closer to Philippine shorelines, making our country vulnerable to deadly tsunamis that could strike within 2 to 5 minutes, just like what happened in 1976.

 History repeats itself, and in the case of the 1976 Moro Gulf tragedy, only God knows how long will it take before a Philippine trench unleashes the “Big One” again.
 But there’s still time to prepare, and for the Philippine government and communities to proactively avoid the dangers that lie ahead.

 If there’s anything that the Mindanao tsunami and earthquake could teach us, it would be the universal truth that terrible things always happen when we least expect it.
 Hence, there is no better time to prepare than now.